If you are thinking about starting a new garden, now is the perfect time to get some of the initial work done.

 The other thing I would encourage any new gardener to do is read!
 Find every book about gardening you can get your hands on.
 Spend your long winter evenings learning more about your new hobby.

-Well, I hope you’re now feeling inspired towards your goal of starting a new garden.
+Well, I hope you’re now feeling inspired toward your goal of starting a new garden.
 Get out there this year and get started now.
 That way it will be all ready in early spring and you can get your crops off to a good start!!

 This post was featured first on Bakerette.com.
 Thanks again to Jeni for allowing me to guest post!